bpb27/rewa/NOTES.md

 - title in table has extra padding that overlaps table border
 - tooltips and popovers should be centered aligned to content

-# Data probs

-- The Hunt is wrong (should be the Mads movie)
-- Accented characters when searching

 # TODO

 - proper caching https://vercel.com/docs/edge-network/caching#how-to-cache-responses